GDATASoftwareAG/vaas/php/src/vaas/Readme.md

 ## <a name="interested"></a>I'm interested in VaaS

 You need credentials to use the service in your application.
 If you are interested in using VaaS, please [contact us](mailto:oem@gdata.de).
+You can create your test credentials at `https://vaas.gdata.de/login` for free.

+There is also the option of hosting the VaaS backend yourself.
+Just take a look here at the [Helm Chart repository](https://github.com/GDATASoftwareAG/vaas-helm).

 ## Developing with Visual Studio Code